-Handling difficult tenants can be awkward and unfamiliar territory for private landlords, especially if they are new to property letting or only let one property.
+Handling difficult tenants can be awkward and unfamiliar territory for private landlords.
 Use this guide to help you manage the landlord-tenant relationship effectively and develop techniques to deal with problems as they arise.

 An important general rule for all dealings with your tenant is to be consistently courteous and professional - even if they don't behave the same way.
 Remember, this is your business and you need to you treat it as such.

 Visit your rental property occasionally to keep abreast of any maintenance or neighbour-related issues as they arise.
 Consider creating a maintenance schedule at the beginning of the lease.
 Remember, if you plan to enter the property you are required to give reasonable notice to your tenant before doing so - usually 24 hours.

 Talk to the neighbours to gauge your tenant's conduct.
 Are they having loud parties every night?
 Are they continually disturbing the neighbours, and have the police ever been called?
 Don't assume that everything is fine - be proactive and stay informed.